 - Skin blemishes that resemble acne

 Many women who abuse meth are motivated by a desire to relieve feelings of depression.
-Compared to men, women often start abusing the drug at an earlier age.
+Compared to men, women often start abusing meth at an earlier age.
 And once abuse begins, women often have a shorter path to full-blown addiction.
 All of these facts point to a need for women’s meth rehab.

 As a rule, gender-focused rehabs have a better understanding of the issues facing women.
-They also have a greater capacity to offer treatments that address those issues.
-This kind of focused treatment environment may be the best possible option for an effective recovery.
+They also have a greater capacity to offer treatments that address those issues, such as trauma therapy or even specific medical care for pregnant women.
+This focused treatment environment may be the best option for an effective recovery.

-Seek Women’s Meth Addiction Treatment at Women’s Recovery
+Learn More About Meth Addiction Treatment at Women’s Recovery

 Have you noticed signs that indicate a need for meth addiction treatment?
 If so, contact Women’s Recovery’s mental health professionals and rehab specialists.
 We will help you determine if a problem exists and provide the specialized help you need to recover if needed.